 It's often practical to keep your credit cards and bank account from your country of origin, and continue to pay these debts so that your credit is not jeopardised there if you ever return.

 What about secured credit cards?

 There are limited options if you're interested in a secured credit card in Australia.
 The most common is to get a prepaid credit card that allows you to pre-load your own money onto it and then use it for your spending.
 However, this type of card does not provide you with extra funds the way a credit card does.
 It also won't add to your credit history in Australia.

 Moving abroad credit cards

-Some card companies offer 'moving abroad' transfers, one such company is American Express.
+Some card companies offer "moving abroad'" transfers, such as American Express.
 They allow you to transfer your card to another country, and they make the transfer as painless as possible.
-All that is necessary is a current and eligible credit card with AMEX, an address in Australia and a phone number.
+All that is necessary is a current and eligible credit card with Amex, an address in Australia and a phone number.
 This transfer excludes existing balances, which must be repaid before the transfer is complete.

-Almost every bank in the world offers this service.
-This service that manages, accepts and pays all of your bills with the touch of a keystroke.
-If you keep your current accounts, this will help avoid raising questions about your move.
-You can continue to pay your bills in the currency in which you resided, and continue using your debit and credit cards.
+- Online bill-pay.
+This service manages, accepts and pays all of your bills with the touch of a button.
+If you keep your current accounts, this will help avoid financial issues when you move.
+You can continue to pay your bills in the currency for the country in which you resided, and continue using your debit and credit cards.